NikolayBa/hubspot-contact-creator-poc/readme.md

 ## Running the project

-1. Paste your HubSpot API key into the `apiKey.txt` file.
+1. Paste your HubSpot access token into the `accessToken.txt` file by replacing the default token.
-2. Save the `apiKey.txt` file.
+2. Save the `accessToken.txt` file.
 3. Run the project using the following command:
 `npm start`